teamlaserbeam/playbook/README.md

 # 🔫 🕹 📖 🙌 Playbook

-TeamLaserBeam is a digital studio based out of Silcon Valley with a distributed team around the world that contribute to producing and delivering digital products to delight users.
+TeamLaserBeam is a silicon valley digital studio with globally distributed teams contributing to producing and delivering digital products to delight users.

+## 🙏 Our Beliefs

+We believe in the use of technology to amplify and/or augement humans to improve quality of life.
+Whatever that means.

+## 💯 Our Ways

 We use modern techniques and agile methodologies in an interative process.